hashicorp/terraform-provider-aws/website/docs/r/pipes_pipe.html.markdown

 * `kinesis_stream_parameters` - (Optional) The parameters for using a Kinesis stream as a source.
 Detailed below.
 * `managed_streaming_kafka_parameters` - (Optional) The parameters for using an MSK stream as a source.
 Detailed below.
 * `rabbitmq_broker_parameters` - (Optional) The parameters for using a Rabbit MQ broker as a source.
 Detailed below.
-* `self_managed_kafka` - (Optional) The parameters for using a self-managed Apache Kafka stream as a source.
+* `self_managed_kafka_parameters` - (Optional) The parameters for using a self-managed Apache Kafka stream as a source.
 Detailed below.
 * `sqs_queue_parameters` - (Optional) The parameters for using a Amazon SQS stream as a source.
 Detailed below.

 #### source_parameters.filter_criteria Configuration Block